romanomaccary/geneticgrbs_v2/README.md

 ```

-To generate the LCs, change the value of the parameters in the file `./simulate_GRBs.py `, define the variable for the instrument (`instrument = 'batse'`, or `instrument = 'swift'`), and then run:
+To generate the LCs, change the value of the parameters in the file `./simulate_GRBs.py`, and define the needed variable for the instrument (`instrument = 'batse'` or `instrument = 'swift'`, if you want to simulate BATSE or Swift LCs, respectively), and then run:
 ```
 # move to the right directory
 cd ./lc_pulse_avalanche